ChrstphrHll/npc_gen/students/Nicholus Morthil.md

 # Nicholus Morthil
 ---
 ### Description
-- Firbolg Paladin from Principality of the Palus Peoples
+- Firbolg Paladin from Verdain
 - 2nd year Exploration student in Burk
-- short curly white hair that's plain, Pale Green eyes, and Pale Green skin
+- shoulder length wavy dark red hair that's messy, Pale Green eyes, and Pale Green skin
 - Is Heroic and Noncompetitive, and has Cooperation as their ideal

 ### Organizations